Over 93% of website traffic today comes in through search engines. And yet 75% of searchers don’t get past the first page in search results?

 It’s important to look beyond your industry during a competitor analysis to:

 - Get a more accurate picture of who you have to compete with.
 In SEO, it’s any website that ranks higher than yours for keywords you target.
-In pay per click campaigns, it’s the companies that are using your keywords.
+In PPC campaign, it’s the companies that are using your keywords.
 On social media, it’s profiles that compete for your target customer’s time.

 - It sparks creativity.
 Some of the most powerful ideas come from one industry adapting an idea used by another industry.